3601314/hbase-python/README.rst

                 print(row)
         exit()

-Put record to a tables:
+Put a record to a table:

 .. code-block:: python